What to Expect When Withdrawing from Crack Cocaine

 Medically-Supervised Crack Detox

 Discontinuing crack is difficult due to its highly addictive nature and because addicts use it so often due to its short high.
 Additionally, the Center for Addiction and Mental Health writes, people often experience a “crash” after using crack that leaves them “grouchy, edgy, and exhausted,” driving individuals to want to use again to escape such feelings.

-A medically-supervised detoxification program is the best way to combat these barriers to beating crack addiction.
+A medically-supervised drug detoxification program is the best way to combat these barriers to beating crack addiction.
 Medical detox provides the individual with a safe environment, free of distraction and temptations that could lead to relapse.
 Medical professionals are on site to help manage and guide the patient through the withdrawal period and its associated symptoms, easing the process and ensuring the patient’s safety.